Bounding temporal quantum correlations

 Furthermore, we emphasize that in our derivation it was assumed that the measurements are described by projective measurements and this condition is indeed important.
-In fact, this sheds light on the role of projective measurements: One can easily construct classical devices with a memory, which give for sequential measurements as in Eq.~(\ref{klyachko}) the algebraic maximum $\mathcal{S}_5=5.$ These classical devices must also have a quantum mechanical description.
+In fact, this sheds light on the role of projective measurements: one can easily construct classical devices with a memory, which give for sequential measurements as in Eq.~(\ref{klyachko}) the algebraic maximum $\mathcal{S}_5=5.$ These classical devices must also have a quantum mechanical description.
 Our results show, however, that in this quantum mechanical description more general than projective measurements must occur and a more general dynamical evolution than the projection is required.
 From this perspective, our results prove that the memory that can be encrypted in quantum systems by projective measurements is bounded.

-Our results lead to the question, {\it why} quantum mechanics does not allow to reach the algebraic maximum of temporal correlations, as long as projective measurements are considered.
-We believe that proper generalizations of concepts like information causality and communication complexity might play a role here, but we leave this question for further research.
-A first step in explaining quantum mechanics from information theoretic principles lies in the precise characterization of all possible temporal quantum correlations, and our work presents an operational solution to this problem.
+Our results lead to the question of why quantum mechanics does not allow us to reach the algebraic maximum of temporal correlations, as long as projective measurements are considered.
+We believe that proper generalizations of concepts such as information causality and communication complexity might play a role here, but we leave this question for further research.
+A first step in explaining quantum mechanics from information theoretical principles lies in the precise characterization of all possible temporal quantum correlations, and our work presents an operational solution to this problem.

-{\it Acknowledgements ---} We thank J.-D. Bancal, T. Fritz, Y.-C. Liang, and G. Morchio for discussions.
+{\it Acknowledgements.---}We thank J.-D. Bancal, T. Fritz, Y.-C. Liang, G. Morchio, and M. Navascu\'es for discussions.
 This work has been supported by the EU (Marie Curie CIG 293993/ENFOQI) and the BMBF (Chist-Era Project QUASAR).